LujainWaleed/CarPlateCharRecognition/README.md

 # CarPlateCharRecognition
-Still trying to discard the Arabic text before performing the recognition task.
+Still trying to discard the Arabic text.